 Bivalve shellfish purification

-The classification of a shellfish production area determines the treatment required before Live Bivalve Molluscs (often referred to as 'LBMs') may be sold for food (our Classification of bivalve harvesting and production areas guidance provides further details).
+The classification of a shellfish production area determines the treatment required before Live Bivalve Molluscs (often referred to as 'LBMs') may be sold for food.
+Our Classification of bivalve harvesting and production areas guidance provides further details.
+Also visit the Aquaculture water quality and classification for shellfish page for details on how we’re working with aquaculture producers, regulators and researchers looking at UK water quality to increase production of high quality shellfish.

 Bivalve shellfish purification (also known as ‘depuration’) relates to the use of a controlled, aquatic environment to reduce low-level contamination by bacteria in live bivalves to a safe, acceptable level for people to eat.
 Purification is a natural biological process whereby bivalve shellfish purge themselves by filtering sterilised seawater.